 PURPOSE

-Clackamas Community College is committed to reasonably accommodating people with disabilities in compliance with applicable state and federal laws.
-Requests for a service animal will be determined on a case by case basis in accordance with applicable laws and regulations.
+Clackamas Community College is committed to reasonably accommodating people with disabilities use of service animals in compliance with applicable state and federal laws.

 SUMMARY

 A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 The work or task a dog has been trained to provide must be directly related to the person’s disability.
+Title III of the ADA also permits the use of a miniature horse by an individual with a disability if the miniature horse has been individually trained to do work or perform tasks for the benefit of the individual with a disability.

 PROCEDURE